Drake-77/Grab-Safety/README.md

 # Safety Detection Algorithm for speeding vehicle on the road

 # Getting started
-This respiratory consists of 5 different machine learning model on Anomalies Detection.
+This respiratory consists convolutional1D machine learning model on Anomalies Detection.

 ## Prerequisites
 1. Pandas - 0.24.2